-If you are visiting Tropical North Queensland for the first time, I’m sure you will be looking for a list of things to do in Cairns for free.
+If you visit Tropical North Queensland for the first time, I’m sure you will be looking for a list of things to do in Cairns for free.

 Besides being the gateway to two of Australia’s most visited World Heritage Sites: the Great Barrier Reef, and the Daintree Rainforest, Cairns is also the starting point for a road trip to the Atherton Tablelands.

-Despite being a touristy place, Cairns has managed to maintain its natural environment while offering a wealth of activities to suit any traveller and travel style.
+Despite being a touristy place, Cairns has maintained its natural environment while offering a wealth of activities to suit travellers and travel styles.

 It’s one of the best places to travel alone in Australia repeatedly on my solo adventures.

 All Fun and Free Things to Do in Cairns

 Cairns has beautifully developed into one of Australia’s most attractive destinations with a population of nearly 170 thousand and a growth forecast to 220 thousand in the next years.

 Although travellers often think of Cairns as a place for a break from a snorkelling tour to the great barrier reef, you will be surprised by the variety of things to do and see in Cairns city, and many of them are free.

 I first visited Cairns on my trip in 2004.
 Meanwhile, I have been there three times alone.
 Every time I have discovered a little bit more of this fascinating Northern Australian city.
 In this blog post, I show you how to plan your trip on a budget and what to do in Cairns for free.